jscoobyced/react-tdd/README.md

 # Credits

-This is initially inspired from https://learntdd.in/react/ and enhanced with docker container, code coverage and code quality via GitHub actions.
+This is initially inspired from https://learntdd.in/react/ and enhanced with docker compose, code coverage and code quality via GitHub actions.